tamouse/gatsby-recipes.tamouse.org/src/pages/recipes/pizza/home-made_pizza_sauce.md

 ---
 layout: post
 title: "Home Made Pizza Sauce"
-date: 2007-03-15 23:41:39 -0500
+date: 2007-03-01
+---

-excerpt: A nice recipe for a sugar-free pizza sauce you make yourself!
+A nice recipe for a sugar-free pizza sauce you make yourself!
 Low-cal, low-carb.
----

 The following ingredients are to taste.
 Work to find the right amounts for your desires.